Social and Therapeutic Horticulture

 What is it?

-Social and Therapeutic Horticulture (STH) practitioners use gardening as a familiar hands-on activity to help individuals transform aspects of their lives.
+Social and Therapeutic Horticulture Practitioners use gardening as a familiar hands-on activity to help individuals transform aspects of their lives.
 It's goal-led and the focus is on overcoming barriers to recovery.
 We often work alongside other clinical services, such as counselling, psychological therapies and prescribed medication.
-Clinically-evidenced outcomes for STH include reduction in anxiety, depression and feelings of stress; increased self-esteem; increased attentional capacity and cognition; improved mood and psychological wellbeing; and building a sense of connection, belonging or social inclusion.
+Clinically-evidenced outcomes for Social and Therapeutic Horticulture include reduction in anxiety, depression and feelings of stress; increased self-esteem; increased attentional capacity and cognition; improved mood and psychological wellbeing; and building a sense of connection, belonging or social inclusion.

 Does it work?

 Our service users (known as Gardeners at Bridewell) come to us via organisations in the Oxfordshire Mental Health Partnership and leave after periods lasting from a few months to a couple of years, usually to take up voluntary or paid positions in a wide range of businesses and organisations.
-Gardeners have gone on to such jobs as garden centre assistants, self-employed gardening, apprenticeships in engineering, temporary agency driving, factory work, voluntary work and other skilled and non-skilled jobs.
+Gardeners have returned to previous employement or gone on to such jobs as garden centre assistants, self-employed gardening, apprenticeships in engineering, peer support work, retail, temporary agency driving, factory work, voluntary work and other skilled and non-skilled jobs.
 We provide help and guidance to our Gardeners as they begin to think about moving on and support them in their transition.